Table of Contents

 - A start-up visa can be short-term (up to three months) or long-term (up to 12 months), which can be extended by 183 days.
 After it is possible to apply for a temporary residence permit under the start-up status regime.

-- Alien, who is residing in Estonia on the basis of a temporary residence permit, has a right to work in Estonia.
-An alien may work without the work permit for up to 6 months within a year if his or her employment has been registered prior to commencement of the work.
+- An alien, who is residing in Estonia on the basis of a temporary residence permit, has a right to work in Estonia.
+An alien may register for short-term employment for up to 365 days in a 455-day period.
+This period may be longer for teachers, lecturers, researchers, or employees of start-up companies.
+In these cases, additional requirements apply.
+Short-term work can also be registered as seasonal work for up to 270 days per year.
 The registration of temporary employment in Estonia may be applied by the employer.

 - Foreign companies can start doing business in Estonia as an e-resident.
 A transnational digital identity is available to anyone in the world interested in administering a location-independent business online. e-Residency additionally enables secure and convenient digital services that facilitate credibility and trust online.
 Any physical person who has been issued an Estonian digital identity will become an e-resident and thus receive access to Estonia’s digital services.
 Digital signatures and authentication are legally equivalent to handwritten signatures and face-to-face identification in Estonia and between partners upon agreement anywhere around the world.

 - E-residency will be especially convenient for entrepreneurs who want to start a business in Estonia because the digital identity will provide the opportunity to establish a company in Estonia within an hour, purchase Estonian companies through the internet and participate actively in the management of companies from a distance.

 Limited Partnership Fund